Status: Active, Roman Catholic

 South Philly, yo!
 10th & Dickinson in Passyunk Square, if you want specifics

-This time, we get Passyunk Square’s Annunciation BVM.
-Annunciation most closely resembles Bella Vista’s St. Paul, from the red-brick exterior to the non-cruciform, non-columned Gothic design to the large Gothic arch that frames the altar.
+Passyunk Square’s Annunciation BVM most closely resembles Bella Vista’s St. Paul, from the red-brick exterior to the non-cruciform, non-columned Gothic design to the large Gothic arch that frames the altar.

 Annunciation, for its part, features bigger size and scope than St. Paul, and far superior nave windows — large pictorial ones that are really this church’s defining (and best) asset.

-I say that because it kind of goes downhill from there.
-I get the strong sense that Annunciation is a Tabula Rasa church, as there are traces of renovation all over the place — the weirdly modern sanctuary décor, the plain white-painted ceiling, a handicap side entrance, and a really bizarre plaster frame in the choir loft.
+I say that because it kind of goes downhill from there, Pimp My Church-style.
+There are traces of renovation all over the place — the weirdly modern sanctuary décor, the plain plaster, and a really bizarre plaster frame in the choir loft.

 Indeed, that wasn't always the case.
 Project reader Tom Madorna provided us with the following picture, circa 1937: